Gray Television, Inc. (GTN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Acquired Quincy Media Expanded its portfolio to 102 stations serving 86 markets.
+2021 Acquired Quincy Media's broadcasting properties for $925 million in cash.
+Further consolidated its position, expanding its portfolio to 102 stations and 86 markets.

 Gray Television, Inc. (GTN) Ownership Structure